JosephMossman/Splunk_SOC_Assignment/README.md

          ![sus_activity](Screenshots/part1_win/sus_activity_alert_final.png)

-       - Determine a baseline and threshold for hourly count of the signature: an account was successfully logged on.
+       - Determine a baseline and threshold for hourly count of the signature: **an account was successfully logged on**.

            - Create an alert to trigger when the threshold has been reached.
            - The alert should trigger an email to SOC@VSI-company.com.